 Looking back now that I’ve graduated, there were certain techniques that worked to keep me motivated and spread out my workload.
 Here are my “dos and don’ts” for taking a course like the Bridge IDELTOnline while working full time:

-Make attainable deadlines to break up the workload.Make attainable and realistic due dates for breaking up the workload, and make these due dates separate from your teacher’s weekly due dates.
+Make attainable and realistic due dates for breaking up the workload, and make these due dates separate from your teacher’s weekly due dates.
 Do not think you will be able to somehow squeeze work in or just skim the chapters because you are running out of time.
 It is really hard to do.
 For example, if your essay responses are due by Sunday at midnight, have a separate deadline earlier in the week for the reading that contributes to those essays (such as every Tuesday night— be consistent).

-Focus on how the course is going to work best for you, not how it looks like it is working for others.The IDELT course is interactive, so you’ll be able to see what other students in the course are contributing.
+The IDELT course is interactive, so you’ll be able to see what other students in the course are contributing.
 Don’t get discouraged by what everyone else is doing.
 Some of your classmates will have more time than you and more experience with this industry than you.
 Observe others’ contributions and learn from their knowledge and point of view, but do not compare how quick or thorough they are at doing their work.
 At first, I found I did this a lot with my own work and felt I was the slowest one in the class because everyone was getting so much work done so quickly and answering each others’ responses very promptly.
 Remember it is self-paced during each unit, and this course is meant for your flexibility!
-You are being just as successful if you are going your own speed!!
+You are being just as successful if you are going your own speed!

-Don’t stop doing your other hobbies.Don’t stop your life and hobbies to make extra time for this course.
+Don’t stop your life and hobbies to make extra time for this course.
 Keep all of your other hobbies the same.
 The more I was doing, the better I was at managing my time.
 It is good to reward yourself with your fun hobbies and accomplish school at the same time.
 It is a healthy balance even if your schedule is packed.
 Keeping a tight schedule puts more pressure on those self-imposed deadlines you are going to make and keeps your life the same as it was before the start of the course.
-On the other hand, taking out hobbies leaves you with more down time, which can cause laziness and lack of focus (this happens to me).
+On the other hand, taking out hobbies leaves you with more downtime, which can cause laziness and lack of focus (this happens to me).